811: parts: the clonus horror

 “Did you like America?”
 Well, I liked “Horse With No Name,” but after that …

-A reference to the 1972 song “A Horse With No Name,” by the folk rock band America.
-Songwriter Dewey Bunnell has said the imagery came from his childhood experiences in the New Mexico desert when his family was living on Vandenberg Air Force Base, but some U.S. radio stations banned the song because of the widespread belief that the “horse” in the song referred to heroin.
+Riffing on the 1972 hit song "A Horse with No Name," by the folk rock band America.
+Songwriter Dewey Bunnell has said the imagery came from his childhood experiences in the Arizona and New Mexico deserts, but some U.S. radio stations banned the song because of the widespread belief that the “horse” in the song referred to heroin.
+Sample lyrics: “I've been through the desert on a horse with no name/It felt good to be out of the rain/In the desert you can remember your name/'Cause there ain't no one for to give you no pain.”

 Biography!
 Biography!
 Biography!